2022 Dahms-Bierbaum Workshop

-Registration fees are $285.00 for early-bird registrants paid by October 1, 2021.
-The registration fee of $315.00 applies for regular and on-site registrants.
-We look forward to seeing you in Kansas City!
+Registration will be open in mid-June.
+Registration fees for early-bird registrants must be paid by October 1, 2022.
+We look forward to seeing you in Minneapolis!

 Jeanette Williams, PRP, CP-T